Choosing the right home care provider

 - any dietary requirements or preferences

 - who else is involved in supporting you

-- your mental capacity and whether you are able to make decisions about your care, all or part of the time
+- your mental capacity and whether you are able to make decisions about your care

-- whether anyone else has a legal role to make decisions on your behalf, because they hold Power of Attorney in England and Wales, Scotland or Northern Ireland
+- whether anyone else has a legal role to make decisions on your behalf, because they hold Power of Attorney, for example

 - whether you pose a risk to yourself or others by living at home